cloned2k16/Perspective-Illusion/README.md

 Explaining why you see an imaginary horizon on a fckng FLAT Earth ..

 here we go ..
 Little Blue Ball DEBUNKED ..
-### First of All , you have to unlear most of BUL$HIT the may have teach you about light
+### First of All , you have to unlearn most of BUL$HIT the may have teach you about light
 ![BULLSHIT](bullshit1.png)
 ![more BULLSHIT](bullshit2.gif)